drabinowitz/react-router-initializer/README.md

 //work your magic here
 ```

-If you want to reuse the `getMessagesForRoom` in function in your `React` class, for example in the `componentWillMount` lifecycle then feel free to.
+If you want to reuse the `getMessagesForRoom` function in your `React` class, for example in the `componentDidMount` lifecycle then feel free to.
 The `initializer.handle` method will only do anything while we are initializing

 And then in the `LikeOwner` child component